 For Free Online Home Insurance Quotes, Visit Our Home Insurance Resource Center.

-Seriously though, home insurance rates can and do vary from region to region and sometimes from neighborhood to neighborhood or even street to street.
-A good example of a street to street difference is two identical homes on opposite sides of the street; the house on the left is in town and is serviced by a professional fire department; meanwhile, the house across the street lies outside city limits and is served by the volunteer fire department.
-One fire department has an average response time of under 5 minutes and the other has an average response time of 15 minutes.
+Imagine two identical homes on opposite sides of the street.
+The house on the left is in city limits and is serviced by a professional fire department, and the house across the street lies outside city limits and is served by the volunteer fire department.
+One fire department may have average response time of under 5 minutes, while the other has an average response time of 15 minutes.

-In this example, it’s not hard to understand why one homeowner pays less for insurance than the other – even though everything appears to be the same.
-There is a risk of more damage from a fire to the home outside of city limits because of the longer response time of their local fire department.
-Generally speaking, homeowners will pay a premium that reflects the level of risk the surrounding area poses to their home.
+Even though everything appears to be the same, there is more risk of fire damage to the home outside of city limits because of the longer response time of its local fire department.
+This difference will impact the homeowners insurance rates of each home.